-The United States of Autism weaves the tale of a broad spectrum of American life in all its faiths, disparities, colors, and cultures – and the story of one man’s 11,000 mile in 40-day journey across the American landscape to find answers for his family and son.
+The United States of Autism weaves the tale of a broad spectrum of American life in all its faiths, disparities, colors, and cultures – and the story of one man’s 40-day, 11,000 mile journey across America to find answers for his family and son.
 What he learns along the way changes not only his life forever, but the lives of those he meets.

-If ever there were a story that embodies the heart of America, it’s the story found in families and individuals affected by autism, a bio-neurological developmental disability that generally appears before the age of 3, is one of the fastest growing developmental disability in the United States, affecting 1 to 1.5 million Americans.
+If ever there were a story that embodies the heart of America, it’s the story found in individuals affected by autism and their families.
+Autism is a bio-neurological developmental disability that generally appears before the age of 3, and is one of the fastest growing developmental disabilities in the United States, affecting 1 to 1.5 million Americans.

 LENGTH: 1 x 90′